NII-DG/nii-dg/schema/docs/sapporo.md

 See [GitHub - NII-DG/nii-dg - schema/README.md](https://github.com/NII-DG/nii-dg/blob/main/schema/README.md) for more information.

 ## File
-A file included in the research project, e.g. text file, script file and images.
+A file included in the research project and obtained from the execution of the workflow on Sapporo-service, e.g. run_request.json.
 | Property | Type | Required? | Description | Example |
 | --- | --- | --- | --- | --- |
 | `@id` | `str` | Required. | MUST be either a URI Path relative to RO-Crate root or an absolute URI from which is downloadable.
 When the file is from outside the repository, @id SHOULD be directly downloadable by a simple retrieval (e.g., HTTP GET), permitting redirections and HTTP/HTTPS authentication.
 RO-Crate itself (ro-crate-metadata.json) is excluded. | `config/setting.txt` |